naviprotocol/navi-sdk/document/README.md

-# NaviSDK Client Documentation
+# NAVI SDK Client Documentation

-For the latest updates and detailed information on interacting with the NaviSDK contract, please refer to the [Navi Protocol Developer Docs](https://naviprotocol.gitbook.io/navi-protocol-developer-docs/how-to-interact-with-the-contract/navi-sdk).
+For the latest updates and detailed information on interacting with the NAVI contract, please refer to the [NAVI Protocol Developer Docs](https://naviprotocol.gitbook.io/navi-protocol-developer-docs/how-to-interact-with-the-contract/navi-sdk).
 ## Introduction

-The NaviSDK Client provides tools for interacting with the Sui blockchain networks, designed for handling transactions, accounts, and smart contracts efficiently.
-This documentation covers the setup, account management, and transaction handling within the NaviSDK ecosystem.
+The NAVI SDK Client provides tools for interacting with the Sui blockchain networks, designed for handling transactions, accounts, and smart contracts efficiently.
+This documentation covers the setup, account management, and transaction handling within the NAVI ecosystem.

 ## Getting Started

 ### Installation
-Before you can use the NaviSDK Client, you need to set up your project environment.
+Before you can use the NAVI SDK Client, you need to set up your project environment.

 `npm i navi-sdk`